liadensam/Module1-GroupProject/README.md

 --

 ### Technologies:
-- For the structure and design of this website we used HTML and CSS.
+- For the structure and design of this website we used HTML, CSS and Javascript.
-- All Designs were made in Fimga and Illustrator
+- All Designs were made in Fimga and Illustrator.

 ### Licence
 None, this website is for fictional purposes only.